 What is Topical Steroid Withdrawal?

-Topical Steroid Withdrawal (TSW), also known as Red Skin Syndrome or TSW skin, is a term that describes a group of related skin conditions.
+Topical Steroid Withdrawal (TSW), also known as Red Skin Syndrome, is a term that describes a group of related skin conditions as well related non-skin conditions such as thermo-regulation issues and nerve pain.
 It can occur when there is a gradual or abrupt cessation of prolonged use of topical corticosteroids, usually of mid to high potency.
 It has several other names, but the most common ones are Topical Steroid Addiction and Red Skin Syndrome.
 Topical steroid withdrawal is described as a syndrome because it is an umbrella term for several other related skin conditions.
 It is commonly characterized by symptoms such as rashes, redness of the skin, burning or tingling sensation of the skin, skin flaking, edema, oozing pus secretions, skin peeling, and a host of others.
-The effects of steroid withdrawal are often more severe than the condition the steroids were being used to treat.
+The effects of steroid withdrawal are sometimes more severe than the condition the steroids were being used to treat.

 Timeline of Topical Steroid Withdrawal

-The TShealing process of topical steroid withdrawal is not linear.
-TSW stages can come in different cycles as the body needs time to repair it's immune system, nervous system, and natural skin barrier.
+The TSW healing process of topical steroid withdrawal is not linear.
+TSW stages can come in different cycles as the body needs time to repair its immune system, nervous system, and natural skin barrier.

 What are the Stages of Topical Steroid Withdrawal?